Sustainable Drainage Systems (SuDS)

 - supporting well-being through bringing people closer to green and blue community spaces.

-Schedule 3 of the Flood and Water Management Act 2010 makes SuDS a mandatory requirement on all new developments involving more than a single dwelling or a construction area more than 100m2.
+Schedule 3 of the Flood and Water Management Act 2010 (external website) makes SuDS a mandatory requirement on all new developments involving more than a single dwelling or a construction area more than 100m2.
 The law applies whether you are a developer, an agent or an individual seeking planning permission for a development.

 - Sustainable drainage systems to manage on-site surface water